 It soon took over my work because I felt I just wasn’t good enough, I made mistakes along the way but I kept pushing forward eventually it no longer was a good fit for but I will always remember that I took a risk to learn.

-That fear I have subsided in my new role, another role I have taken where I had no normal training but that’s ok, because in my eyes I must overtake this fear of me not being good enough because I can learn adapt and move forward.
+That fear I have subsided in my new role, another role I have taken where I had no normal training but that’s ok because in my eyes I must overtake this fear of me not being good enough because I can learn to adapt and move forward.

-Have you experienced these feelings, did they affect you in long term or short term?
-How did you overcome those feelings.
+Have you experienced these feelings, did they affect you in the long term or short term?
+How did you overcome those feelings?

 At the end of the day, remember this: You are here for a reason.
 In this job, your business, your life, you are worthy.
 You are better than you think you are.
 You are smarter thank you think you are.
 You are more than you give yourself credit for.
 Remember that.
 And remind yourself as often as you need to.